rmorey/image-search/Readme.md

   - assumed: the image itself

 ### Todo:
+- Fix search bar width on mobile

-- Add more details to details screen
+- Figure out how to actually rezize image on details screen properly (something something `resizeMode`?)
 - make not ugly

 #### Done